technion/website3/content/posts/sentinel-windows-honeytoken.md

 ![An example honeypot file](/media/images/honeytoken/honeytoken1.jpg)

-Of course that folder is shared, so network users are going to find \\SERVER\ITSupport\Password List.xlsx.
+Of course that folder is shared, so network users are going to find `\\SERVER\ITSupport\Password List.xlsx`.

 ## Generating Event Logs